Drift Detection

 Scenario 3:

-• Result: A resource with enableDriftCheck will execute because none are currently in progress, and the maximum resources that can be run is rounded upwards to a value of 1.
+set to true will initiate a drift detection check, as no resources are currently in progress and the maximum number of resources that can be run simultaneously is rounded up to 1.

 Selection Process

-The controller chooses a Configuration based on the following:
+The controller selects a Configuration for drift detection based on the following criteria: